A test for directional-linear independence, with applications to wildfire orientation and size: Introduction

-Independently from their drivers, wildfire patterns at landscape scale have important management implications \citep{Moreira:2001p1105,Lloret:2002p1772,Moreira:2011p1102}.
-For instance, it has been widely shown that landscape fuel reduction treatments will only be successful if strategically placed in order to intersect fire spread in the heading direction \citep{Finney:2001p457,Schmidt:2008p1386}. \\
+Characterization of wildfire orientation patterns at landscape scale has important management implications \citep{Moreira:2001p1105,Lloret:2002p1772,Moreira:2011p1102}.
+It has been shown that landscape fuel reduction treatments will only be successful if strategically placed in order to intersect fire spread in the heading direction \citep{Finney:2001p457,Schmidt:2008p1386}. \\

 \citet{Barros:2012p1135} assessed the existence of preferential fire perimeter orientation at watershed level, to support the spatial layout of fuelbreak networks.
-Their analysis identified clusters of watersheds where fire perimeters are preferentially aligned along the NE/\-SW and the SE/NW axes.
-Those watersheds include fire perimeters that together account for roughly 65\% of the overall burnt area in Portugal, over the period between 1975 and 2005, while in the remaining watersheds fire perimeters are aligned randomly.
-In Figure \ref{fig3}, some descriptive maps on the data of interest are displayed.
+Their analysis identified clusters of watersheds where fire perimeters were preferentially aligned along the NE/\-SW and the SE/NW axes.
+Those watersheds included fire perimeters that together account for roughly $65\%$ of the overall burnt area in Portugal, over the period from 1975 to 2005, while in the remaining watersheds fire perimeters were randomly aligned.
+In Figure \ref{fig3}, some descriptive maps of the data of interest are displayed.
 The left plot shows the total area burnt in each watershed, whereas the middle plot represents the mean slope of the fires in each region.
 Finally, the right plot indicates which watersheds exhibit a preferred fire orientation, versus a random orientation, according to \cite{Barros:2012p1135}.
-The authors argued that spatial patterns of fire perimeter orientation found in the 31--year dataset could be explained by dominant weather during the Portuguese fire season \citep{Pereira:2005p354}.
-However, given that fire perimeter orientation analysis is event--based, i.e. it is based on the orientation of each fire event, all perimeters are treated equally independently of their size.
+The authors argued that spatial patterns of fire perimeter orientation found in the $31$-year dataset could be explained by dominant weather during the Portuguese fire season \citep{Pereira:2005p354}.
+However, given that fire perimeter orientation analysis is event-based (\textit{i.e.}, it is based on the orientation of each fire event) all perimeters are treated equally independently of their size.
 In this paper, a test for assessing independence between wildfire size and orientation is presented, complementing the work of \citet{Barros:2012p1135}.
-Furthermore, orientation of the wildfire will be considered in a two--dimensional and a three--dimensional spaces.
+Furthermore, orientation of the wildfire will be considered in two-dimensional and three-dimensional spaces. \\